-Just before the 2014 season, Major League Baseball and its players’ union strengthened the strictest drug policy among the four big U.S. sports leagues.
+Before the 2015 season was a week old, four Major League pitchers had been suspended for using steroids.
+The suspensions came a year after Major League Baseball and its players’ union strengthened the strictest drug policy among the four big U.S. sports leagues.
 A failed first test now brings an 80-game ban, and a second positive result will cost the violator a full season, 162 games.
 Baseball also expanded testing for human growth hormone, a popular but unproven muscle-building drug with potentially harmful side effects.
-(The National Football League started HGH testing in September; the National Basketball Association and National Hockey League have yet to do so.)
-There were five suspensions of major-league players in 2014 and 59 of minor-leaguers.
+(The National Football League started HGH testing in September.)
 The most prominent player suspended was Alex Rodriguez, a three-time Most Valuable Player who was one of 14 players linked to illicit treatments at a defunct Florida anti-aging clinic called Biogenesis.
-He was banned for the entire 2014 season.
+He was banned for the entire 2014 season then returned to the New York Yankees in 2015.
 Twelve others suspended with Rodriguez in 2013 served their 50-game bans in 2014.
 Ryan Braun of the Milwaukee Brewers, the 2011 National League MVP, accepted a 65-game sanction.
 None of them were caught through testing, as advanced performance-enhancing drugs are difficult to detect.
 The Biogenesis scandal came 5½ years after former Senator George Mitchell’s searing 2007 report linking 89 players to steroid use — an assessment Commissioner Bud Selig termed “a call to action,” pledging, “I will act.”

 Are the tainted superstars of the steroid era an insult whose memory should be expunged from a history-rich game?
 Or are they legitimate athletes guilty of nothing worse than stretching for success in a medicalized era?
 The debate is under way.
 International cycling and track are plagued by drug use and the NFL and NBA are working to head it off.
 But no sport cherishes its statistical heritage like Major League Baseball, now 139 years old.
 Hall of Fame voters didn’t elect anyone in 2013, and snubbed those tied to doping the next two years.
 Seven-time Cy Young Award winner Roger Clemens received 37.5 percent of the vote in 2015, half of what was needed for election.
 Home-run king Bonds drew 36.8 percent and McGwire 10 percent.
 With Rodriguez rising to equal achievement and notoriety, his place among the game’s greats is also certain to be contested.